mycelial-systems/envelope/README.md

 ```

 ### verify
+Check if a given envelope is valid.
+This checks the signature, the expiration,
+and optionally a sequence number.

+`currentSeq` is an optional sequence number to check against -- the last
+sequence number you have seen from this author.
+If `seq` in the `envelope` is
-Check if a given envelope is valid. `currentSeq` is an optional sequence number to use when checking the validity.
-If `currentSeq` is less than or equal to `seq` in the `envelope`, then this will return `false`.
+less than or equal to `currentSeq`, then this will return `false`.
+That is, a
+valid envelope must have a sequence number greater than the last one you saw.

 ```ts
 function verify (envelope:Envelope, currentSeq?:number):Promise<boolean>